 Fortunately, the statistical analysis of this futures market has been done and kindly shared by the Chicago Mercantile Exchange.

 This website is updated frequently to reflect market views.
-As of this writing, the market is reflecting an 81% probability that the Fed will increase rates at the Dec 15th meeting and a 98% probability that the Fed will increase rates over the next 12 months.
+As of this writing, the market is reflecting an 81% probability that the Fed will increase rates at the Dec 15th meeting and a 98% probability that there will be a rate increase by the Fed over the next 12 months.

 So the market is currently telling us that a rate increase this year is likely.
 However, it is also telling us that rate increases in 2016 should be modest and slow in coming.
 Most market participants think the Fed will raise rates in December and then only once or twice more during 2016 (the website will show you the probability distribution at each Fed meeting).
 So if you are a borrower, you should continue to enjoy low rates for the next 12 months.
 If you are a depositor that is not welcome news, but several banks that tend to take the long view have increased rates in the longer term CDs.
 For example, we increased our five year CD rate from 1.10% to 1.50% APY while keeping our loan rates at very attractive levels.